 ….and just like that there was Peace.
 Peace in my heart.
 Peace in my home.
 Peace was back.
 And to my surprise, my two year old had his arms crossed and he was still as well.
 There was peace.
 Peace had been felt by all.

 ….and then in that moment I knew why I had to sit on that porch all those years ago in McCoy watching the college kids fly past, baking my legs that summer on the porch, sipping my kool-aid and listening to Grandma bear her testimony— because I needed that moment to teach me not then, but NOW—–

 in the midst of all the chaos RIGHT NOW.
 RIGHT NOW in 2020 in all of these changes.
 All of the frightful feelings.
-All of the scary things that seem to be coming our way— But….
+All of the scary things that seem to be coming our way, my way, what is in store for children, new routines,— But….
 Livvy, will you hold my hand and pray?

 Yes, Grandma I will.